VeraKavaleuskaya/hexlet-git/README.md

 # hexlet-git
-No code No pain
+bla lbla lbla
+experiment with 1
+experiment with 24
-experiment with amend
+experiment with 345454